 Installing recessed downlights is usually a straightforward process.
 New construction lights can be used for new construction, of course, but you also may be able to use them if you have access to the space above your ceiling - via an attic, for instance.

-With new construction, you simply install the housing with hanger bars secured to above-ceiling framing members, wire the fixture to a junction box and put in the trim.
-With a remodel-style downlight, you cut a hole in the existing ceiling using a template and saw, wire the fixture, push it back into the ceiling and secure it with clips.
+With new construction, you simply install the housing with hanger bars secured to above-ceiling framing members (or a suspended ceiling grid), wire the fixture to a junction box and put in the trim.
+With a remodel-style downlight, you cut a hole in the existing ceiling using a template, wire the fixture, push it up into the ceiling, and secure it with clips.

 If you have existing downlights, but you are wanting to convert them to a more energy efficient LED model, then you should opt for an LED retrofit-style downlight, which is designed to utilize your existing housing and replaces the existing light source with a new LED light engine.